Hardeeville, SC

 Hardeeville sits at the downstream end of the Savannah River basin, where water drained from more than 10,000 square miles of Georgia and South Carolina eventually flows past the city.
 Upstream gauge readings are the most actionable flood intelligence available to local residents and property owners.

 A flood event at Burton's Ferry, roughly 70 miles upstream, takes approximately four to five days to reach Hardeeville.
 The Clyo station, about 30 miles upstream, provides a one-to-two-day warning window.
-Watching these gauges after heavy rainfall in the Augusta or Savannah basin gives residents days of advance notice before water reaches Jasper County.
+Watching these gauges rise after heavy rainfall in the Augusta or upper Savannah basin gives residents days of advance notice before water reaches Jasper County -- which is exactly why this tool tracks all three stations together.

-Hardeeville's most significant recorded flood on the Savannah River occurred in February 1998, when the local gauge peaked at 14.18 feet.
-That event followed prolonged rainfall across the upper basin.
+The most significant recorded flood at the Hardeeville gauge occurred in February 1998, when river height peaked at 14.18 feet -- close to the historical record for the station.
+That event followed prolonged heavy rainfall across the upper Savannah River basin.
 More recent moderate events have pushed the local gauge above 10 feet, affecting low-lying areas along the river corridor west of I-95.